akihiko-shimura/ndispers/README.md

 3. Crystal temperature
 4. Polarization of light (ordinary- or extraordinary-ray)

-This package is a general-purpose tool intended for computing phase-matching angles and bandwidths in designing nonlinear frequency mixing.
+This package was created as a general-purpose tool for computing phase-matching angles and bandwidths etc. in designing nonlinear frequency mixing.

 ## Installation